hubmapconsortium/ccf-releases/v1.1/markdown/ref-organs/small-intestine-female.md

 # 3D Reference Organ for Small Intestine, Female v1.1

 ### Description
-[This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Female, provided by the National Library of Medicine.
+[This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Female, provided by the National Library of Medicine.The small intestines have been updated to include a measurement system.
+A centerline was made in the center of the intestines, and markers placed along the centerline.
+The teal discs measure 5 cm along the intestines, the green dashes measure 1 cm.
+The yellow disc marks the jejunoileal junction.
+The VHF total length is 200 cm.

 | Label | Value |
 | :------------- |:-------------|